toramameseven/dir-compare/README.md

     * [Async comparator](https://gliviu.github.io/dc-api/index.html#compare) improvements when comparing large directory structures
       * Heap usage has decreased 3x compared to previous version
       * Works 2x faster when comparing by content
       * Better concurrency.
-UI apps will be more responsive while comparison is ongoing.
+UI apps will be more responsive while comparison is ongoing

   Breaking changes:
     * Using this library to compare two files will ignore the name of the files.
-More details in [48](https://github.com/gliviu/dir-compare/issues/48)
+More details in [#48](https://github.com/gliviu/dir-compare/issues/48)
     * Removed support for node 8, 9
 * v3.3.0 Added `skipEmptyDirs` option
 * v3.2.0 [Handle permission denied errors](#handling-permission-denied-errors)